Proper Handling of Propofol Waste: Disposal in Anesthesia Setting

 Certified Registered Nurse Anesthetists (CRNAs) have environmental concerns regarding discarding unused Propofol into sinks or other drains, in addition to the fact that many CRNAs have limited access to sinks in operating room.
-However, disposal practices are changing to decrease not only environmental risk and negative impact of medicines flushed or poured down sinks, but to safely and securely dispose of such drugs.
+However, disposal practices are changing to decrease not only environmental risk and negative impact of medicines flushed or poured down sinks, but to dispose of such drugs safely and securely.

 Improving Proper Handling of Propofol Waste